csi4999-mims/documentation/Master Documentation/README.md

 **Search Warrant:** a warrant authorizing a search

 **LEIN:** Law Enforcement Information Network, is used by police to manage information including traffic stops, crimes, missing people, etc.

 **Facebook:** social media network

 **Twitter:** social media network

 **Social Media Mining:** the process of using social media information to analyze and develop patterns

 **Victim:** one that is subjected to oppression, hardship, or mistreatment

 **Law Enforcement:** the department of people who enforce the law, investigate crimes, and make arrests

 **Concerned Public:** The general public who is interested in helping Law Enforcement

+## Section 2

-## Team Information
+## 2.1 Team Information

 Nicole Cox: Project Management, Website UI Development, Website Functionality Development, Documentation

 Bryan Derr: Mobile Application Development and Research, Documentation